First Is That White Line Actually a Screen Problem?

 Hardware Causes (Physical and Internal)

-Here’s the part that surprises most people.
-Your phone doesn’t need to survive a dramatic fall to develop screen damage.
-I’ve talked to dozens of users who swear they never dropped their device, yet they’re staring at a bright white line running across the display.
+The bit that most people don’t expect.
+Screen damage doesn’t have to result from a dramatic fall of your phone.
+I’ve spoken to dozens of users who say they have never dropped their device, but are looking at a bright white line running across the screen.

 Software Causes (No Physical Damage Needed)